MichaelYe48/cse15l-lab-reports/Week-10-Lab-Report.md

 ![Image](test2output.png)

 In this case, I will be examining the problem in the course implementation.
-The bug occurs when in line 74, where the condition determining whether or not the provided string is a valid link fails to account for cases where the input could be something other than just an empty space or a new line
+The bug occurs when in line 74, where the condition determining whether or not the provided string is a valid link fails to account for cases where the input could be something other than just an empty space or a new line.

 ![Image](test2codeproblem.png)